 1. To raise a previously earned grade, or 2.
 To earn additional credit.

 Note: Only certain courses may be repeated for additional credit and in most cases will only apply as elective credit.
-Students should consult the course description to determine if the course is repeatable for credit.
+Students should consult the course description to determine if the course is

 SPECIAL TOPICS COURSES